Alex-Hamblin/CGCourseProject/README.md

 ![Water](https://github.com/user-attachments/assets/03033c12-ac17-4479-8a7f-6a5a0fe0fabf)

 We used this shader to create a nice looking water effect to fill out the lake area in the centre of the scene.
 We used a custom made texture for the water and the shader was made through a combination of two shaders.
 These shaders are a wave effect shader and a scrolling texture shader.
 Both can be seen prominently in the shader that when combined create an appealing water effect.
 The vert section of the code is what creates the wave effects where the code is altering the vertices to varying heights to create the waves in the water.
 It also includes a calculation for animating the waves based on time and uses sine waves to create a smoother motion.
-The surf section of the code is modified to create the scrolling texture effect where it is taking the UV coordinates scaled by time and modifying the main texture using these UV coordinates to create the scrolling effct.
+The surf section of the code is modified to create the scrolling texture effect where it is taking the UV coordinates scaled by time and modifying the main texture using these UV coordinates to create the scrolling effect.

 Alpha: